Clouddoggo/crypto-exchange/README.md

 ## Libraries Used

 - **Next.js** — React framework for server-side rendering and routing.
+Chosen for its strong developer experience, built-in routing, and optimized performance for modern web apps.
 - **Tailwind CSS** — Utility-first CSS framework for rapid UI styling.
+Chosen for its low cognitive overhead, flexibility, and consistent responsive design patterns.
-- **ShadCN/UI** — Component library for cards, buttons, inputs, selects and theme provider.
+- **ShadCN/UI** — Lightweight, unopinionated component library built on Tailwind CSS.
+Chosen for its simplicity, composability, and consistent theming with minimal bundle size impact.
-- **Lucide React** — Icons for theme toggle and swap button.
+- **Lucide React** — Icon library for theme toggle and swap buttons.
+Chosen for its lightweight, tree-shakeable icons and ease of integration with React components.

 ## Notes